guusj/books/Warbreaker_BrandonSanderson.md

 _How could I fail so easily?_ she thought. _I, who was supposed to be so prepared, so in control.
 How could I be so angry that I ignored my people’s needs just because I wanted to see Hallandren pay?_
 “She is sincere,” one of the men finally said.
 “I will give her that.”
 “I don’t know,” said another.
 “I still feel it’s too late.”
 “If that’s the case,” Vivenna said, still looking at the floor, “what do you have to lose?
 Think of the lives you could save.
 I promise.
 Idris will not forget you any longer.
-If you make peace with Hallandren, I will insure that you are seen as heroes back in our homeland.”
+If you make peace with Hallandren, I will ensure that you are seen as heroes back in our homeland.”
 “Heroes, eh?” one of them said.
 “It would be nice to be known as a hero, rather than the ones who left the highlands to live in brazen Hallandren.”
 “Please,” Vivenna whispered.
 “I’ll see what I can do,” one of the men said, standing.